 Stanford University’s d.schoolInnovation leads, Lorraine Sarayeldin and Hannah Lewis, were given the opportunity to be students at Stanford University’s d.school – the ultimate hub for innovation, collaboration and creativity.
-Over four jam-packed days, Lorraine and Hannah worked in teams of four to help General Motors come up with innovative solutions around the future of mobility for millennials.
+Over four jam-packed days, Lorraine and Hannah worked in teams of four to help an automobile company come up with innovative solutions around the future of mobility for millennials.

 The Innovation team at Lendlease has been applying their learnings from d.school in the innovation space.
 Their approach to innovation has shifted to a customer-led one to ensure they are creating new products and solutions for customers.
 They are using various tools to develop rapid prototyping processes to ensure they test concepts before taking them to market, warranting they meet customer needs.

 “We are also using the skills and training to improve the way we work internally,” Hannah said.